blog-banner-image

 The forensic scientist occupation can encompass several different professions, but this section will mainly consider the career of a forensic science technician.
 New forensic science technicians should earn a minimum of a bachelor’s degree to give themselves the best chance of employment.

 In most cases, there are no legal requirements for certification or licensure for forensic scientists.
 However, Indiana has explicitly developed a Crime Scene Certification Committee to certify crime scene investigators.
-There is a chance that other states will follow suit with licensure requirements.
+Other states may follow suit with licensure requirements.

 In addition to legal certification, many forensic scientists pursue certification in their chosen specialty to improve employment opportunities.
 The Forensic Specialties Accreditation Board (FSAB) accredits forensic toxicology, criminalistics, and document examination certifications.
 Each certification has discrete requirements, so those interested in pursuing this type of certification should determine the prerequisites.